Quelklef/lilt/readme.md

 - The rule consumes part of the text
 - The rule returns one of:
-	- A Node on the generated tree,
+	- A node on the generated tree,
-	- A piece of text (referred to as Code in the source),
+	- A piece of text,
-	- A List of Nodes.
+	- A list of nodes.
 - The rule may instead _fail_, consuming no text and returning nothing.

 A rule may be, for instance, "consume the text 'banana' exactly and return it".